claromes/telegramtrac/README.md

 5. Switch tabs to preview or download the data

 6. To track another channel, switch to last tab (`trac`) and click `restart`.

-Just need to fill the input `channel name` (*copy name from channel link: t.me/CHANNEL_NAME*) and click on `trac` button
+- To restart, send the same credentials and send de same `code`
 - A late message could be send to your Telegram app about other authentications
-- At each tracking the output dataset are grouped in the same file

 ## Additional Information